(vitae: updated 1 Jan 2012)

 48. On the Interpretation of Two Game Theoretical Models of Bargaining, in Arrow,K., Mnookin,R., Ross,L. Tversky,A. and R.Wilson (eds.)
 Barriers to Conflict Resolution, Norton, 1995, 120-130. pdf

-49. Why are certain Properties of Binary relations Relatively More Common in Natural Language?, Econometrica, 64 (1996), 343-356. pdf jstor
+49. Why are certain Properties of Binary relations Relatively More Common in Natural Language?, Econometrica, 64 (1996), 343-356. pdf

-50. An Extensive Game as a Guide for Solving a Normal Game, with J.Glazer, Journal of Economic Theory, 70 (1996), 32-42. pdf science direct
+50. An Extensive Game as a Guide for Solving a Normal Game, with Jacob Glazer, Journal of Economic Theory, 70 (1996), 32-42. pdf

-51. Naive Strategies in Competitive Games, with A.Tversky and D.Heller, in Understanding Strategic Interaction - Essays in Honor of Reinhard Selten, W.Guth et al. (editors), Springer-Verlag, 1996, 394-402.pdf (eopisode in NUMB3RS)
+51. Naive Strategies in Competitive Games, with Amos Tversky and Dana Heller, in Understanding Strategic Interaction - Essays in Honor of Reinhard Selten, W.Guth et al. (editors), Springer-Verlag, 1996, 394-402.pdf

-52. A Simple Model of Equilibrium in Search Procedures, with C.Fershtman, Journal of Economic Theory, 72 (1997), 432-441. pdf science direct
+52. A Simple Model of Equilibrium in Search Procedures, with Chaim Fershtman, Journal of Economic Theory, 72 (1997), 432-441. pdf (see also Fershtman-Rubinstein (2019) photo: Uzi Segal)

-53. On the Interpretation of Decision Problems with Imperfect Recall, with M.Piccione, Games and Economic Behavior 20 (1997), 3-24. pdf science direct
+53. On the Interpretation of Decision Problems with Imperfect Recall, with Michele Piccione, Games and Economic Behavior 20 (1997), 3-24. pdf

-54. The Absent Minded Driver's Paradox: Synthesis and Responses, with M.Piccione, Games and Economic Behavior 20 (1997), 121-130.pdf science direct
+54. The Absent Minded Driver's Paradox: Synthesis and Responses, with Michele Piccione, Games and Economic Behavior 20 (1997), 121-130.pdf

-55. On the Question "Who is a J?": A Social Choice Approach, with A.Kasher, Logique et Analyse 160 (1997), 385-395. pdf
+55. On the Question "Who is a J?": A Social Choice Approach, with Asa Kasher, Logique et Analyse 160 (1997), 385-395. pdf

-56. Games with Procedurally Rational Players, with M.Osborne, American Economic Review 88 (1998), 834-847. pdf jstor
+56. Games with Procedurally Rational Players, with Martin Osborne, American Economic Review 88 (1998), 834-847. pdf

-57. Motives and Implementation: On the Design of Mechanisms to Elicit Opinions, with J.Glazer, Journal of Economic Theory, 79 (1998), 157-173. pdf science direct
+57. Motives and Implementation: On the Design of Mechanisms to Elicit Opinions, with Jacob Glazer, Journal of Economic Theory, 79 (1998), 157-173. pdf

-58. Definable Preferences: An Example, European Economic Review, 42 (1998), 553-560. pdf science direct
+58. Definable Preferences: An Example, European Economic Review, 42 (1998), 553-560. pdf

-59. Choice Problems with a "Reference" Point, with L. Zhou, Mathematics of Social Sciences, 37 (1999), 205-210. pdf science direct
+59. Choice Problems with a "Reference" Point, with Lin Zhou, Mathematics of Social Sciences, 37 (1999), 205-210. pdf

-61. A Theorist's View of Experiments, European Economic Review 45 (2001), 615-628. pdf science direct
+61. A Theorist's View of Experiments.
+European Economic Review, 45 (2001), 615-628. pdf

-62. Debates and Decisions, On a Rationale of Argumentation Rules, with J.Glazer Games and Economic Behavior, 36 (2001), 158-173. pdf science direct
+62. Debates and Decisions, On a Rationale of Argumentation Rules, with Jacob Glazer.
+Games and Economic Behavior, 36 (2001), 158-173. pdf

-63. Irrational Diversification in Multiple Decision Problems, European Economic Review, 46 (2002), 1369-1378. pdf science direct
+63. Irrational Diversification in Multiple Decision Problems.
+European Economic Review, 46 (2002), 1369-1378. pdf

-64. Rationalizing Choice Functions by Mutltiple Rationales, with Gil Kalai and Rani Spiegler, Econometrica, 70(2002), 2481-2488. pdf
+64. Rationalizing Choice Functions by Mutltiple Rationales, with Gil Kalai and Rani Spiegler.
+Econometrica, 70(2002), 2481-2488. pdf

 65. Definable Preferences: Another Example (Searching for a Boyfriend in a Foreign Town) |in "The Scope of Logic, Methodology and Philosophy of Science", Proceedings of the 11th International Congress of Logic, Ed. by Peter Gardenfors, et al. Kluwer, 2002, vol I, 235-243. pdf

-66. Modeling the Economic Interaction of Agents with Diverse Abilities to Recognize Equilibrium Patterns, with Michele Piccione, Journal of European Economic Association , 1 (2003), 212-223. pdf
+66. Modeling the Economic Interaction of Agents with Diverse Abilities to Recognize Equilibrium Patterns, with Michele Piccione.
+Journal of European Economic Association , 1 (2003), 212-223. pdf

 67. "Economics and Psychology"?
-The Case of Hyperbolic Discounting, International Economic Review 44 (2003), 1207-1216. pdf html
+The Case of Hyperbolic Discounting.
+International Economic Review 44 (2003), 1207-1216. pdf

 Reviewed in NAJ Economics 1:1 Rejected from QJE(see rejection letter)

-68. Sampling Equilibrium with an Application to Strategic Voting, with Martin Osborne, Games and Economic Behavior, 45 (2003), 434-441. pdf
+68. Sampling Equilibrium with an Application to Strategic Voting, with Martin Osborne.
+Games and Economic Behavior, 45 (2003), 434-441. pdf

-69. The Curse of Wealth and Power, with Michele Piccione, Journal of Economic Theory ,117 (2004), 119-123. pdf science direct
+69. The Curse of Wealth and Power, with Michele Piccione.
+Journal of Economic Theory ,117 (2004), 119-123. pdf

-70. On Optimal Rules of Persuasion, with Jacob Glazer, Econometrica, 72 (2004), 1715-1736. pdf
+70. On Optimal Rules of Persuasion, with Jacob Glazer.
+Econometrica, 72 (2004), 1715-1736. pdf

-71. A Game Theoretic Approach to the Pragmatics of Debates: An Expository Note, with Jacob Glazer, in Game Theory and Pragmatics, Ed. by Anton Benz, Gerhard Jaeger, and Robert van Rooij.
+71. A Game Theoretic Approach to the Pragmatics of Debates: An Expository Note, with Jacob Glazer, in Game Theory and Pragmatics, Ed.
+By Anton Benz, Gerhard Jaeger, and Robert van Rooij.
 2005, 251-265.
 Palgrave MacMillan. pdf

-72. A Model of Choice from Lists, with Yuval Salant, Theoretical Economics, 1 (2006), 3-17. pdf (see 2Xyuval)
+72. A Model of Choice from Lists, with Yuval Salant.
+Theoretical Economics, 1 (2006), 3-17. pdf (see 2Xyuval)

-73. A Skeptic Comment on the Studies of Economics, Economic Journal, 116 (2006), C1-C9. pdf html
+73. A Sceptic's Comment on the Study of Economics.
+Economic Journal, 116 (2006), C1-C9. pdf

-74. Dilemmas of An Economic Theorist, Econometrica, 74 (2006), 865-883. pdf
+74. Dilemmas of An Economic Theorist.
+Econometrica, 74 (2006), 865-883. pdf.

-(Spanish tarnslation: Revista De Economia Institucional, 8 (2006), 191-213)
+(A Spanish translation: Revista De Economia Institucional, 8 (2006), 191-213)

-75. A Study in the Pragmatics of Persuasion: A Game Theoretical Approach, with Kobi Glazer, Theoretical Economics, 1 (2006), 395-410. pdf
+75. A Study in the Pragmatics of Persuasion: A Game Theoretical Approach, with Jacob Glazer.
+Theoretical Economics, 1 (2006), 395-410. pdf

 76. Comments on Behavioral Economics, in Advances in Economic Theory (2005 World Congress of the Econometric Society), Edited by R. Blundell, W.K.
 Newey and T. Persson, Cambridge University Press, 2006, vol II, 246-254. pdf or pdf

-77. Equilibrium in the Jungle, with Michele Piccione, Economic Journal, 117 (2007), 883-896. pdf (the paper won the 2007 RES prize)
+77. Equilibrium in the Jungle, with Michele Piccione.
+Economic Journal, 117 (2007), 883-896. pdf (the paper won the 2007 RES prize)

-78. Instinctive and Cognitive Reasoning: A Study of Response Times, Economic Journal, 117 (2007), 1243-1259. pdf
+78. Instinctive and Cognitive Reasoning: A Study of Response Times.
+Economic Journal, 117 (2007), 1243-1259. pdf

-79. Luxury Prices: An Expository Note, with Michele Piccione, Japanese Economic Review, 59 (2008), 127-132. pdf
+79. Luxury Prices: An Expository Note, with Michele Piccione.
+Japanese Economic Review, 59 (2008), 127-132. pdf

 80. Money Pumps in the Market, with Rani Spiegler.
 Journal of European Economics Review, 6 (2008), 237–253. pdf